-For the past few days, I’ve been preparing for the Garden Route drive beginning next week.
-Along the way, I’m excited to be joining a slackpacking group (total strangers) for a multi-day wilderness adventure exploring the Tsitsikamma Hiking Trail.
+For the past few days, I’ve been preparing for a Garden Route drive beginning next week.
+Along the way, I’m excited to be joining a slackpacking group (total strangers) for a multi-day wilderness adventure exploring parts of the Tsitsikamma Hiking Trail.

-We hike with daypacks while porters transport our heavy bags between overnight huts.
+We hike with daypacks while porters transport the heavier bags between rustic overnight huts.
 Hikers provide their own food and there is no electricity in the huts.
-Headlamps and candles are essential.
-Firewood is provided for cooking.
+Headlamps and candles are essential, but there’s abundant firewood for cooking.
 The hike will be an adventure deep in the Tsitsikamma Mountains – a stunning untouched forest and fynbos wilderness!

-Yesterday the weather was glorious, so I spent part of it hiking at Harold Potter Botanical Garden in nearby Betty’s Bay.
+Yesterday the weather was glorious, so I spent part of it hiking at Harold Potter Botanical Garden near Betty’s Bay.
 October is spring in South Africa, but Mother Nature doesn’t seem to know that winter is over!

 It’s not cold – 60s to 70s days and 50s at night – but the Atlantic Ocean puts a chill in your bones.
 Lately we’ve had strong wind, ominous skies, and much-needed light to torrential rain.
 Heavy thoughts are of Cape Town approaching a dry summer with water rationing.